 Boston Market Sweet Potato Casserole has to be one of my favorite ways to make candied sweet potatoes.
 Now, if you don’t live near a Boston Market restaurant, you can either drive far or make your CopyKat recipe for these holiday favorites.

 You don’t have to buy this sweet potato casserole from the restaurant.
 To make these, with a little bit of elbow grease, you can have a great-tasting sweet potato casserole any time of the year.
 This sweet potato recipe combines a thick oatmeal cookie–like crust, fluffy melting marshmallows, and a sweet and savory potato layer.
 It is hard to resist this dish.

 We are going to make this whole thing from scratch.
 Don’t let the idea of cooking from scratch intimidate you.
-It is easy to do, and you can even watch the video to see how it is done.
+It is easy to do, and you can even watch the video see how it is done.
 But if you don’t want to bake your sweet potatoes, you can buy cans of pureed sweet potatoes, both work equally well.

 Boston Market Sweet Potato Casserole

 You can make Boston Market Sweet potato casserole just like they do.
 This thick oatmeal cookie-like crust resting on the top of wonderfully spiced sweet potatoes can be made in your own kitchen.

 - 4 1/2 to 5 pounds fresh sweet potatoes (yams) or 2 (40-ounce) cans sweet potatoes (yams)

 - 2 large eggs, lightly beaten

 - Nonstick cooking spray